smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ## 1.1 Apache Maven

 Apache Maven is required to build the RIF web application (War) files and the data loader tool from source.
-It is not required if you are supplied with pre-built copies.
+It is not required if you are supplied with pre-built copies (in the *tomcat webaapps* directory).

 Download and install Apache Maven: https://maven.apache.org/download.cgi

 ## 1.2 Java Runtime Development

+Java is the software language the RIF middleware  code in and it must be installed on your machine.

 The Java Runtime Environment (JRE) can be used if the war files are pre-supplied and the OWASP requirement to remove the version string from HTTP error messages by repacking  %CATALINA_HOME%/server/lib/catalina.jar with an updated